-This is our own annual competition and is held in October at the AGM which is also the first meeting of the new season.
-The theme is chosen by members at the previous POD (Potters Open Day).
+This is our own annual competition and the winners are announced in October at our AGM, the first meeting of the new season.
+The theme is chosen by members, who are asked to vote on submitted entries and prizes are awarded, including holding the DCPG Trophy for the year.

 2019 – Entries were exhibited during the annual AGM meeting at Kings Langley Church Hall and the winner announced.